 The feature is available in all Xero plans that support VAT at no extra cost (please note that the bridging software solution is not available for those on the Flat Rate Scheme) and will allow businesses to continue using spreadsheets to calculate VAT and keep digital records.

 The solution is live for all Xero partners – practice staff users will have access to this automatically, whilst business users can request access from our customer experience team.
-To learn more, see the blog about our launch of bridging software in Xero.
+To learn more about the bridging software in Xero and more, check out our page.

 Preventing fraud for you and your clients